Comprehension and Language Learning (CALL) Lab

 Mission Statement

-The Mission of the Comprehension and Language Learning (CALL) Lab is to identify profiles, underlying skills, and effective clinical interventions in spoken and written language comprehension to improve educational and occupational outcomes for individuals with developmental disabilities, especially those with autism.
+The CALL Lab's mission is to identify profiles, underlying skills, and effective clinical interventions in spoken and written language comprehension to improve educational and occupational outcomes for individuals with developmental disabilities, especially those with autism.

 CALL Lab Logo